r-hub/blog/content/post/2019-11-26-pkgsearch.markdown

 ## Other use cases

-The `pkgsearch` package is the answer to many questions you might have about CRAN metadata, thanks to its exposing it through different endpoints.
+The `pkgsearch` package is the answer to many questions you might have about CRAN packages, thanks to its exposing it through different lenses.